probmods/probmods2/chapters/04-patterns-of-inference.md

 In a probabilistic approach, by contrast, belief comes in a whole spectrum of degrees.
 We can think of confidence as a measure of how far our beliefs are from a uniform distribution---how close to the extremes of 0 or 1.
 In probabilistic inference, unlike in traditional logic, our confidence in a proposition can both increase and decrease.
-Even fairly simple probabilistic models can induce complex explaining-away dynamics that lead our degree of belief in a proposition to reverse directions multiple times as the conditioning set expands.
+Even fairly simple probabilistic models can induce complex explaining-away dynamics that lead our degree of belief in a proposition to reverse directions multiple times as observations accumulate.

 ## Example: Medical Diagnosis